jay6101/Invisible-Watermark-Removal/StegaStamp/README.md

 **Note:** Images are automatically resized to 400x400 pixels.

 ## Decoding a Message
 The script `decode_image.py` decodes the binary secret from a StegaStamp watermarked image.
+The decoded secret can be printed to the console and optionally saved to text files.

 ### Decode a single image: